liquidmetal-dev/getting-started/demos/static-equinix/README.md

 lookatme --live slides.md
 ```

-To go to the next slide press space or an arrow key.
+To go to the next slide press space or the right arrow key.

 You can scroll down the slides with arrows to reveal more text.